vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

 }
 ```

-In the first lines we imported these libraries
+In the first lines we imported these libraries:

 ```js
 import "truffle/Assert.sol";
 import "truffle/DeployedAddresses.sol";
 import "../contracts/SimpleStorage.sol";
 ```
-- Assert.sol - Library from truffle that has **Asserts**
+- **Assert.sol**: Library from Truffle that adds support for assertions.
-- DeployedAddresses.col - The addresses of all contracts that are deployed from migrations, you can use it with `DeployedAddresses.<contract name>()`
+- **DeployedAddresses.sol**: The addresses of all contracts that are deployed from migrations, you can use it with `DeployedAddresses.<contract name>()`
-- SimpleStorage.sol - This is the written contract that we will test.
+- **SimpleStorage.sol**: This is the contract that we will test.

-After that you need to add tests.
-Each method in the contract is **Test** scenario and the name of the methods should start with **test** in our case `testSetValue`
+After that you need to add the tests.
+Each method in the contract is a **Test** scenario and the name of the methods should start with **test**; in our case, `testSetValue`:

 ```js
 SimpleStorage myContract = SimpleStorage(DeployedAddresses.SimpleStorage());